adamgulde/programming-club/README.md

 Co-president Adrian Bennett

-This repository includes an intro to Python functions.
+This repository includes an intro to Python functions, and an intro to variables